-- Stocks must have been held for more than one year to deduct the appreciation. - Stocks with the greatest amount of appreciation provide the most leverage for the untaxed gain. - Investors who follow set portfolio ratios (e.g., 40% stocks, 40% municipal bonds, and 20% cash) might choose to give a stock that would help reposition investments, balance ratios, and provide valuable tax relief. - A stock that lowered or cut its dividend might be a good option.
+- Stocks must have been held for more than one year to deduct the appreciation. - Stocks with the greatest amount of appreciation provide the most leverage for the untaxed gain. - Investors who follow set portfolio ratios (e.g., 40% stocks, 40% municipal bonds, and 20% cash) might choose to give a stock that would provide an opportunity to reposition investments, balance ratios, and enjoy valuable tax relief. - A stock that lowered or cut its dividend might be a good option.